sinatra/sinatra/README.pirate.md

   <dt>app_file</dt>
   <dd>
-    Path to the main application file, used to detect project root, views and public folder and inline templates.
+    Path to the main arrplicati file, used to detect project root, views and public folder and inline templates.
   </dd>